zimmah/recipe-finder-demo/README.md

 For example if the input dish is sushi (which has rice and seafood) you may get recipes for paella, because it also has rice and seafood.
 This is not a bug.

-try a working example at https://recipe-finder-demo.herokuapp.com/ (currently having trouble with hosting it on heroku)
+try a working example at https://recipe-finder-demo.herokuapp.com/

-## How to run it locally

-open a terminal for the server and type `npm start`

-open a seperate termninal for the server and type `cd .\client` followed by `npm start`